Skip to Content

 We’ve seen them from Santa Maria Beach after snorkeling there.

-You may get lucky and capture amazing full-frame pics of the humpbacks’ barnacle-covered backs.
+On your tour, you may get lucky and capture amazing full-frame pics of the humpbacks’ barnacle-covered backs.

 The whales might even come so close that you can smell their fishy breath as they exhale and spew plumes of white water in the air!